-You can choose to pay online and offline.
-However, to pay online it includes payment through debit/credit card or net banking.
+You can choose to pay online or offline.
+However, to pay online includes payment through debit/credit card or net banking.
 Firstly, for Debit Card enter the card number, validity, and CVV number.
-Secondly, If you choose Credit Card enter the card number, validity, and 6 digit special PIN number.
+Secondly, If you choose Credit Card enter the card number, validity, and 6 digits special PIN number.
 Further, for net banking enter the account details and click on pay.
 Now, you will be redirected to Part II of the UPSC Form.

 4. Upload Image

 Firstly, click on the link provided to upload the photo.
 Secondly, find and select the image.
 However, the image size should be JPG, Size 20KB – 300KB.
 Further, check if the image is correct and clear.
 Now, repeat the same steps to upload the picture of the signature.
 Also, the format and size are the same as the photograph.
 At last click on “I Agree” to approve and submit the complete IAS Form.